 If you’re not sure, try calling your local butcher.
 Many of them offer pet food grinds, and they may be willing to let you bring your own container.
 At the very least, you can always reduce how many bags of kibble you get for your pet by making fresh food toppers from your food scraps and reducing their kibble to reflect the new toppers.

-If you’re looking for a kibble to feed, Wellness brand pet foods have partnered with Terracycle to recycle their bags.
+If you’re looking for a dry cat food to feed, Wellness brand pet foods have partnered with Terracycle to recycle their bags.
 When finished, you can mail them to Terracycle, where they will be recycled.

 Feed Less Overall